Promptt001/PCLIP/README.md

 # PCLIP (Meteor Addon)

+This mod was designed for use on a 1.6.4 server.

 A small Meteor Client addon that adds a precision clip command designed to avoid server hitches caused by large diagonal moves.
 This was designed for use on older servers vulnerable to cliping exploits.

 ## Command